 - Client Key: Copy the text between the <key> and </key> tags.

 That would be all on how to set up and use ExpressVPN on a Tomato router.
-We know this procedure can be somewhat confusing, so make sure to post any questions just below (using the comments section).
-And lastly, thank you for reading!
+If you have any questions, let us know via the comments section below.
+Thanks for reading!